CHTC/dask-chtc/docs/source/index.rst

     A brief example Jupyter notebook,
     showing how to start up a :class:`CHTCCluster` and use it to perform some calculations.

+:doc:`docker`
+    Information on how to build Docker images for use with Dask-CHTC.

+Detailed information on the Python API and the associated command line tool can be found on these pages:

 :doc:`api`
     API documentation for ``dask_chtc``.